sinha-19/Python-Interview-Guide/README.md

 - Use the reference links for in-depth learning.
 - Practice coding problems and review best practices.
 - Star ⭐ this repo to keep it handy and contribute with PRs to add or improve content!
+- For instant explanations and tutorials, use the [video] links alongside each section.

 ---